 This tour requires a good level of fitness as approximately 30% of the full day adventure is spent exploring beaches forests and other short walks to waterfalls, caves and other view points.
 During a Catlins Encounters tour stops are made for snacks on the way, we reccomend you bring your own packed lunch.

 Flash We do not allow close flash photography of penguins as this startles them, however we recommend that clients carry a range of film speeds to allow for the varied light encountered, 200 ASA up to 1600 ASA for dusk.
 Click here for information regarding flash photography of birds and animals.

 Modern digital cameras and camcorders are well suited to the low light encountered in the evenings on our tours Take another look at our tour Options, the Peninsula Wildlife Tour, the Catlins Group tour or the exclusive Wild Coast Explorer - private option.

 Peninsula Encounters tour departure times vary throughout the year (from 12:45pm mid winter to 3.30pm mid-summer) to coincide with changing animal activity and daylight hours.
 Departure times can be confirmed when making reservations.
-Participants will be collected from, and returned to any City or Peninsula accommodation, the Dunedin Visitor centre (26 Princes street) or arranged points on route.
+Participants will be collected from, and returned to any City or Peninsula accommodation, the Dunedin Visitor centre (50 The Octagon, in city centre) or arranged points on route.
 Tour duration is 5.5 - 6.5 hours depending on animal behaviours and season.